The Challenge A Program

 The final five weeks of the semester allow students to implement their research skills as they practice the scientific method through their science fair projects.

-The second semester involves drawing, labeling, and memorizing nine human body systems.
+The second semester prepares students to present their science fair projects, and introduces biology through drawing, labeling, and memorizing nine human body systems.

 Mathematics (First and Second Semesters)